plus3it/watchmaker/docs/findings/el8.md

 While-automation _could_ be authored that would leverage a site- or host-specific allowed-users list to disable or delete forbidden accounts, there exists an extremely-high likelihood that scanners used against such configuration-controlled operating environments would not contain the scanning logic necessary to validate compliance.
 As such &ndash; and with or without user-controlling automation-content &ndash; STIG scanners would still flag systems that are _technically_ compliant.

-# All Interactive User Home Directory Files Must Have Be Mode 0750 Or Less Permissive
+# All Interactive User Home Directory Files Must Be Mode 0750 Or Less Permissive

 **Expected Finding:**